soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive justice/statement=I will uphold Fremen law and tradition in a changing world +stats/drive power=5
 +stats/drive truth=4
-+bio/background Naib of Sietch Tabr and among the first Fremen to recognize Paul Muad'Dib's potential, Stilgar has served House Atreides faithfully through the Jihad and beyond.
-Now he serves as guardian to Paul's children, teaching them the old ways while watching his people transform from desert warriors to Imperial citizens.
-He reveres Paul as the prophet but worries about what the future holds.
 +bio/personality Traditional, honorable, and deeply religious in his belief in Muad'Dib's prophecy.
 Loyal to the bone but increasingly troubled by the changes to Fremen culture.
 He is pragmatic when needed but holds firm to the old ways.
 Gruff exterior hides deep affection for those under his care.
 +bio/ambition Preserve Fremen traditions while serving House Atreides and protecting the twins +bio/appearance A weathered Fremen warrior in his fifties with the distinctive blue-within-blue eyes of spice addiction.
 His face bears the lines of a lifetime in the desert.
 He wears traditional Fremen robes and carries himself with the quiet authority of a naib.